Sena Tomita

 Sena Tomita (冨田 せな, Tomita Sena) is a Japanese snowboarder.
 She competed in the 2018 Winter Olympics, and the 2022 Winter Olympics, where she won the bronze medal in the halfpipe event.

-Life and career
+Career

 In 2022, Tomita won a gold medal in the halfpipe event at the 2022 Winter X Games In Aspen.

 For the 2022-2023 season, she announced she would not compete due to health issues.

+Personal life

 Her younger sister is snowboarder Ruki Tomita.